Bayambang

 It previously included the municipalities of Bautista, Alcala, Santo Tomas, Rosales, Paniqui, Gerona and Camiling.
 It was founded in the 16th century by Agalet, an Aeta.

 Bayambang is the former seat of the 5th Capital of the Revolutionary Philippine Republic.
-It celebrates its Malangsi Fishtival (1st week of April, "Kalutan tan Gayaga ed Dalan").
-Bayambang is the seat of the Pangasinan State University and the Colleges of Nursing and Education.
+It celebrates its Malangsi Fishtival [sic] in the 1st week of April ("Kalutan tan Gayaga ed Dalan").
+Bayambang is the seat of the Pangasinan State University and its Colleges of Nursing and Education.

-Bayambang is proposed to become the 5th city in the province of Pangasinan.
-An approved resolution unanimously passed by the members of the Municipal Board and the office of Pangasinan 3rd District filed a bill in Congress for the enactment of a Republic Act (RA) converting the municipality into a component city of the province.

 Etymology

-The name of this town according to the legend, came from the name of a plant called "balangbang" (Bauhinia acuminata) which grew in abundance during the early days.
+According to legend, the name of the town came from the name of a plant called "balangbang" (Bauhinia acuminata) which grew in abundance during the early days.
 "Culibangbang" leaves were used for bulalong Iloko or sinigang.
-The verdant hills of Bayambang were almost covered by these plants.
+The verdant hills of Bayambang were almost fully covered by these plants.
 The people made pickles out of them.
-As the years passed by these plants became extinct in the vicinity but the name "Bayambang", which sounds like an echo of the plant's name, was retained as the town designation.
+As the years passed by these plants became extinct in the vicinity, but the name "Bayambang", which sounds like an echo of the plant's name, was retained as the town designation.

 Others believed that the name of the town came from the once numerous "Culibangbang" trees which were misunderstood as "Bayambang" by Spanish colonizers.

-Telbang (Erythrina variegata), also known as Bagbag in Ilokano and Dapdap in other dialects, was the original Bayambang.
-Bayambang is not a tree but actually a plant named Celosia.
+Telbang (Erythrina variegata), also known as Bagbag in Ilokano and Dapdap in other languages, was the original Bayambang.
+Bayambang is not a tree but actually a plant named celosia.

 History

 Benaldo Gutierrez and Honorato Carungay claim Bayambang was founded in the early 16th century by an Aeta named Agalet.
-Bayambang was inside Inirangan and Hermosa but was re-located to Telbang and southern Poblacion in Old Bayambang.
+Bayambang was inside Inirangan and Carungay but was re-located to Telbang and southern Poblacion in Old Bayambang.